Estimating Average Treatment Effects with a Double-Index Propensity Score: Discussion

 \section{Discussion}

-In this paper we developed a novel IPW-based approach to estimate the ATE that accommodates settings with high-dimensional covariates.
-Under sparsity assumptions and using appropriate regularization, the estimator achieves double-robustness and local semiparametric efficiency when adjusting for many covariates.
-By calibrating the initial PS through a smoothing, we showed that additional gains in robustness and efficiency are guaranteed in large samples under misspecification of working models.
-Simulation results demonstrate that DiPS exhibits comparative performance to existing approaches under correctly specified models but achieves potentially substantial gains in efficiency under model misspecification.
+In this paper we developed a novel IPW estimator for the ATE that accommodates data-driven variable selection through regularized regression.
+The estimator retains double-robustness and is locally semiparametric efficient when $\nu=0$.
+By calibrating the initial PS through smoothing, additional gains in efficiency can potentially be achieved in large samples under misspecification of the working outcome model.

-In numerical studies, we used the extended regularized information criterion \citep{hui2015tuning} to tune adaptive LASSO, which is shown to maintain selection consistency for the diverging $p$ case when $log(p)/log(n) = \nu$, for $\nu\in [0,1)$.
+In numerical studies, we used the extended regularized information criterion \citep{hui2015tuning} to tune adaptive LASSO, which maintains selection consistency when $log(p)/log(n) \to\nu$, for $\nu\in [0,1)$.
 Other criteria such as cross-validation can also be used and may exhibit better performance in some cases.
 To obtain a suitable bandwidth $h$, the bandwidth must be selected such that the dominating errors in the influence function, which are of order $O_p(n^{1/2}h^q + n^{-1/2}h^{-2})$, converges to $0$.
 This is satisfied for $h= O(n^{-\alpha})$ for $\alpha \in (\frac{1}{2q},\frac{1}{4})$.
 The optimal bandwidth $h^*$ is one that balances these bias and variance terms and is of order $h^*=O(n^{-1/(q+2)})$.
 In practice we use a plug-in estimator $\hhat^* = \sighat n^{-1/(q+2)}$, where $\sighat$ is the sample standard deviation of either $\balphhat\trans\bX_i$ or $\bbetahat_k\trans\bX_i$, possibly after applying a monotonic transformation.
-Similarly, cross-validation can also be used to obtain an optimal bandwidth for smoothing itself and re-scaled to be of the optimal order.
+Cross-validation can also be used to select the the smoothing bandwidth.